NOMURA NOMURA ASSET MANAGEMENT

 There are cases in which we perform transactions involving the lending of shares across the determination date of the voting rights.
 When performing such transactions, we give due consideration so that they will contribute to the medium- to long-term growth of our clients' assets, including being mindful of securing the voting rights.

-• (Note 1)Specifically, advisory firms refer to Institutional Shareholder Services Inc., Glass Lewis Japan GK and Governance for Owners Japan KK.
+• (Note 1)Specifically, advisory firms refer to Institutional Shareholder Services Inc. and Glass Lewis Japan GK.

 vi) Institutional investors in principle should report periodically on how they fulfill their stewardship responsibilities, including their voting responsibilities, to their clients and beneficiaries.